davidgf/serverless-plugin-canary-deployments/README.md

       preTrafficHook: preHook
       postTrafficHook: postHook
       alarms:
         - FooAlarm # When a string is provided, it expects the alarm Logical ID
         - name: BarAlarm # When an object is provided, it expects the alarm name in the name property
+      autoScaling:
+        max: 10
+        target: 0.6

   preHook:
     handler: hooks.pre